FidelusAleksander/ghcertified/content/questions/advanced_security/question-010.md

 ---
 archetype: "questions"
 title: "Question 010"
-question: "Public repositories of personal users aswell as public repositories owned by organizations can use secret scanning for free."
+question: "Public repositories of personal users as well as public repositories owned by organizations can use secret scanning for free."
 draft: false
 ---